ihucos/zvenv/README.md

 ### Why?

-Don't dump too much cruft in your root Linux installation, install your dependencies in zvenv instances instead.
+Don't dump too much cruft in your root Linux installation, install your dependencies in zvenv virtualenvs instead.

 ### Does it run graphical applications?
 Yes.